 I did not eat at any of them, however.

 Instead, I had made lunch early this morning and packed it away.
 It's almost like I'm becoming responsible or something!
 It wasn't fancy - a baked sweet potato stuffed with kale and onion that I sauteed in olive oil with a little turmeric, garlic powder, pepper and sea salt, and then black beans.
-It was delicious and, most importantly,
+It was delicious and, most importantly, warm which was so welcome on this cold and blustery winter day!

 This was so incredibly filling!
 Lunch is at eleven-thirty during the work day and this took me all the way until quittin' time at four, when I munched on an apple pear with cinnamon whilst driving home.